SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

    `dotnet run Program.cs -s "<sas url>" -c "<clientid>" -o "<container id>" [-b "[\""example1.txt\"", \""example2.txt\"", \""example3.txt\""]"]`

-### Code Structure

-The code is organized into a single file named "Program.cs" within the "MigrateABStoSPE" namespace.
-The file contains the main entry point of the application, which is the Main method.
-It also includes several helper methods and a class definition for the Options class.

-The Options class is a nested class within the Program class and defines the command-line options that the app accepts.
-These options include the container-level SAS URL, the SPE client ID, the SPE container ID, and an optional list of blobs to copy in JSON format.

-The Main method is an asynchronous method that serves as the entry point of the application.
-It starts by parsing the command-line arguments using the Parser.Default.ParseArguments method and populating the corresponding variables with the provided values.
-It then calls the ValidateArguments method to validate the provided arguments.

-After validating the arguments, the app proceeds to authenticate with both SPE and ABS using the provided credentials.
-If the authentication is successful, it retrieves the list of blobs to migrate from the ABS container.
-If no blob list is provided, it retrieves all the blobs in the container.

-Next, the app iterates over the list of blobs and prints each blob's name to the console.
-It then creates an instance of the FileMigrator class and calls its MigrateFiles method to perform the actual migration of files.

-Finally, the app checks if any blobs failed to upload during the migration process.
-If there are failed blobs, it prints them to the console along with a line of code that can be used to re-run the migration for those specific blobs.
-If all the blobs were successfully migrated, it prints a success message to the console.

 ### Blob and SPE Item Structure

 ABS container does not adhere to a folder structure, all the blobs are stored in a flat listing structure.
 When migrating to SPE, the sample app parses the blob name and creates the folder structure in the container Id provided, with the container name as the top folder.
+If you migrate the file to the root, you can ignore this section.

 **Source**
 - Container Name: Container1